cvvergara/gmt-OSGeoLive/doc/rst/source/GMT_Docs.rst

 GMT graphics in LaTeX
 ~~~~~~~~~~~~~~~~~~~~~

-Nearly all illustrations in this GMT documentation were GMT-produced
-PostScript files.
-They were converted to PDF files using
-:doc:`psconvert` and then included into a
-LaTeX document that was processed with **pdflatex** to create the PDF
-document you are reading.

-To add the graphics into the LaTeX document we use the
+To add the graphics into a LaTeX document we use the
 ``\includegraphics`` command supplied by the package.
 In the preamble of
 your LaTeX document you will need to include the line